Defence Medal (United Kingdom): Description

 The ribbon is 32 millimetres wide, with a 4½ millimetres wide green band, a 1 millimetre wide black band and a 4½ millimetres wide green band, repeated and separated by a 12 millimetres wide orange band.
 The flame-coloured orange centre band and the green bands symbolise enemy attacks on Britain's green and pleasant land while the narrow black bands represent the black-outs against air attacks.

 Recipients of a King's Commendation for Brave Conduct, earned while performing service qualifying for the Defence Medal, wore an emblem of silver laurel leaves on the medal ribbon.

-The ribbon for the Defence Medal and those of the Second World War Campaign Stars, with the exception of the Arctic Star, were devised by King George VI.
+The ribbon for the Defence Medal and those of the Second World War Campaign Stars, with the exception of the Arctic Star, were rumoured to have been devised by King George VI.
+The proposals were designed by Peter O’Brien (1900-1977), and approved by the King.

 Order of wear

 The order of wear of the Second World War campaign stars was determined by their respective campaign start dates and by the campaign's duration.
 This is the order worn, even when a recipient qualified for them in a different order.
 The Defence Medal and War Medal are worn after the stars.
 The Canadian Volunteer Service Medal was worn after the Defence Medal and before the War Medal, with other Commonwealth war medals worn after the War Medal.